 - 12. You must, before the end of 28 days beginning with the day on which you became a councillor or co-opted member of the Council, notify the Monitoring Officer of any disclosable pecuniary interests which you have at the time when the notification is given.
-You should be aware that these interests include those of your spouse or civil partner, a person with whom you are living as if they were a civil partner so far as you are aware of the interests of that person.
+You should be aware that these interests include those of your spouse or civil partner, a person with whom you are living as husband or wife or a person with whom you are living as if they were a civil partner so far as you are aware of the interests of that person.
 These interests will then be entered on the register of interests. - 13.
 Where you become a councillor or co-opted member of the Council as a result of re-election or reappointment, paragraph 12 applies only as regards disclosable pecuniary interests not entered in the register when the notification is given.